egordm/boosters/.github/instructions/CONTRIBUTING.instructions.md

 - Change function signatures to be more ergonomic
 - Remove deprecated code immediately (no deprecation period needed)
 - Restructure modules when it makes the codebase cleaner
+- Refactor tests to use a different method because a convenience method has been removed to favor clean code.

 When the library reaches 1.0 or gains external users, we'll adopt semantic versioning and be more careful about breaking changes.